jkomoros/boardgame/TUTORIAL.md

 That helps ensure that you don't accidentally check in secret things into version control, like production database DSNs.

 ### Creating a more production-ready server

+Check out the "Creating your own game" section above before reading this section.

 The default server in the tutorial uses the bolt db backend because it doesn't require much configuration.
 But in practice you'll probably want a mysql